Digital-Business-Council/Digital-Business-Council.github.io/pages/business-zone/blogs/media-jump-page.md

 permalink: /media/
 ---

 Our media section is designed to share information to our readers.
-You will find short articles that you may like to commont upon or share with your colleagues.
+You will find short articles that you may like to comment upon or share with your colleagues.

 Council would like to build trust through a community with share interests in the benefits of digitisation and eInvoicing.